Take on the dealer in a race to 21 in Madison Avenue Blackjack.

 How To Play

-In Madison Avenue Blackjack, your objective is to beat the dealer's hand with your cards without totalling over 21.
+In Madison Avenue Blackjack, your objective is to beat the dealer's hand with your cards without totalling more than 21.

 The best possible hand is Blackjack - this happens when the first two cards dealt equal 21 precisely.